Front-end-development-2017/Assignment-2/readMe.md

 ### 10. Instances of Javascript

-The index.html has a slideshow animation of four images using javascript
+The index.html has a slideshow animation of four images using javascript.

 ![](imgs/slideshow.png)